 |Free, a tip is expected

 The museum is open from Tuesday to Sunday and closed on Mondays and national holidays.
 It opens from 9 AM to 3 PM.
 The best time to visit Jakarta History Museum is on weekends and past noon.
 Since the entire old town area will be full and packed with visitors and street food vendors.

 Jakarta History Museum Vital yet Gory Past

-It served as a city hall until 1913 as Batavia’s development grew southward.
+It served as a city hall until 1913 when Batavia’s development grew southward.
 Despite its political and administrative reputation, it, however, has witnessed countless horrific events.
-Back then, the City Hall Square (now Fatahillah Square) was a venue for inhumane massacres and executions.
+Back then, City Hall square (now Fatahillah square) was a venue for inhumane massacres and executions.